fenglixu/RecoGCN/README.md

-## This is the code of submission 485 in CIKM2019
+## This repo is a tensorflow implementation of the RecoGCN

 ## evaluate model